zkpstandard/wg-plonkish/src/optimizations.md

 These translations aim to improve circuit efficiency in the following ways:

 1) Reduce the number of concrete columns.
 Each set of offset columns can be represented using a single concrete witness column.
 The number of witness columns impacts the size of the resulting zero-knowledge proof.
-2) <span style="color:red">Mary:  Why do regions matter, and how do they improve efficiency? </span>
-3) Reduce the overall circuit area:  When offset hints identify abstract cells as equivalent, the backend can optimize layout by reordering rows so that equivalent cells overlap in the concrete matrix, minimizing unused space.
+2) Reduce the overall circuit area:  When offset hints identify abstract cells as equivalent, the backend can optimize layout by reordering rows so that equivalent cells overlap in the concrete matrix, minimizing unused space.

 ## A model for a family of abstract-to-concrete translations and their correctness-preservation